Gio2chi/music-downloader/README.md

    cd music-downloader
    ```
 2. Configure the environment (.env file).
+3. Configure the config.json file following the template format:
+   - "telegram_clients" is an array of strings in which are stored cookies of telegram clients
+   - each object in the "resolvers" array is a telegram bot capable of downloading a song when the spotify link to it is sent:
+       "priority" determines the order in which workers are tried — lower values are attempted first, same priority = loadbalance
-3. Initialize the database (entrypoint.sh).
+4. Initialize the database (entrypoint.sh).
-4. Install dependencies:
+5. Install dependencies:
    ```bash
    npm install
    ```
-5. Start the server:
+6. Start the server:
    ```bash
    npm run start
    ```